Inline formatting

 # Known limitations

-• Content of a table of contents is preserved, but it does not support content bookmarks.
+• The content of a table of contents is preserved, but it does not support content bookmarks.

-• Form objects: text and styling is retained only.
+• Form objects: only the text and styling are retained.